dapr/quickstarts/pub-sub/README.md

 ## How it Works

-Now that you've run the sample locally and/or in Kubernetes, let's unpack how this all works.
+Now that you've run the quickstart locally and/or in Kubernetes, let's unpack how this all works.
 Our app is broken up into two subscribers and one publisher:

 ### Node Message Subscriber